aurelia/aurelia2-examples/examples/aurelia2-todo/README.md

 A todo application bootstrapped by [aurelia/new](https://github.com/aurelia/new).

+## Demo

+A demo of this application is running here: https://aurelia2-todo.vercel.app/

 ## Description

 A simplistic Aurelia 2 application that is about as standard as you can get.